 It’s difficult to ignore Amazon.
 They’re like the two-ton elephant in the room.
-While you can sell on other platforms and from your company’s website, you can grow your business faster by harnessing the strength of Amazon’s heavily-optimized sales system that promotes brands and products from independent sellers on their platform.
+But, while you can sell on other platforms and from your company’s website, you can grow your business faster by harnessing the strength of Amazon’s heavily-optimized sales system that promotes brands and products from independent sellers on their platform.

 Amazon’s Platform Scale Continues to Grow